 At the assembly-code level, two forms of this instruction are allowed.
-The explicit-operand form and the no-operands form.
+The explicitoperand form and the no-operands form.
 The explicit-operand form (specified using the SCAS mnemonic) allows a memory operand to be specified explicitly.
 The memory operand must be a symbol that indicates the size and location of the operand value.
 The register operand is then automatically selected to match the size of the memory operand (AL register for byte comparisons, AX for word comparisons, EAX for doubleword comparisons).
 The explicit-operand form is provided to allow documentation.
 Note that the documentation provided by this form can be misleading.
 That is, the memory operand symbol must specify the correct type (size) of the operand (byte, word, or doubleword) but it does not have to specify the correct location.
 The location is always specified by ES: (E)DI.
+The no-operands form of the instruction uses a short form of SCAS.
+Again, ES: (E)DI is assumed to be the memory operand and AL, AX, or EAX is assumed to be the register operand.
+The size of operands is selected by the mnemonic: SCASB (byte comparison), SCASW (word comparison), or SCASD (doubleword comparison).